telerik/blazor-docs/components/window/overview.md

 1. Add content to the `WindowContent` child tag.
 1. (optional) Add some title inside a `WindowTitle` tag.
 HTML markup and child components are supported, too.
 1. (optional) Add a [`Close` action]({%slug components/window/actions%}) inside a `<WindowActions>` tag.
-1. (optional) Add content within the `WindowFooter` tag to include custom content in the section rendered at the bottom.
+1. (optional) Add a `WindowFooter` tag to include custom content in the bottom section of the Window.

 >caption Basic Blazor Window